25prabhu10/notes/docs/Languages/Git/Git.md

 ### Delete Files

-Delete the file from the _working area_ or _staging area_ and add the deletion to the _staging area_.
+Delete the file from the _working area_ or _staging area_ and add the deletion to the _staging area_

 ```bash
 git rm [filename]